 The belief was that an imbalance in these bodily fluids was the cause of many health problems so treatment was often geared towards addressing this.
-This could be done in various ways including by inducing vomiting or bleeding a patient by applying leeches to the skin; neither of which had too much success.
+This could be done in various ways such as by inducing vomiting or by bleeding a patient by applying leeches to the skin, neither of which had too much success.

-While Europe had lost most medical knowledge that had been passed down by ancient civilisations, the Muslim world had managed to retain much of it and were far more advanced than their counterparts in the West.
+While Europe had lost most medical knowledge that had been passed down by ancient civilisations, the Muslim world had managed to retain much of it and was far more advanced than their counterparts in the West.
 This benefited European doctors because ancient books were occasionally brought to the West, for example by scholars fleeing from Bagdad when it was destroyed by the Mongols.

 Very few schools dedicated solely to the study of medicine were set up in the period and only one, Padua University, made it mandatory that trainee doctors actually visited sick people.
 What’s more, during a really bad epidemic such as the plague, doctors would often refuse to visit those with the disease for fear of catching it themselves.
-The fourteenth century poet Petrarch said in a letter to Pope Clement VI (both pictured above along with the Pope's doctor Guy de Chauliac):
+The fourteenth-century poet Petrarch said in a letter to Pope Clement VI (both pictured above along with the Pope's doctor Guy de Chauliac):

-"I know that your bedside is besieged by doctors, and of course this fills me with fear.
+I know that your bedside is besieged by doctors, and of course this fills me with fear.
 As Pliny said, in order to gain fame they buy it with our lives.
 They learn their art at our cost, and even our death brings them experience; only a doctor can kill without punishment.
-Remember what it says on the gravestones: "I died of too many doctors".
+Remember what it says on the gravestones, ‘I died of too many doctors.’

-Local Wise Women
+Local Wise Women and Witchcraft

-Most people could not afford to pay for a doctor so a viable alternative would be to go and see a local wise woman (or sometimes a man) who were skilled in the prescribing of herbal medicine.
+Most people could not afford to pay for a doctor so a viable alternative would be to go and see a local wise woman (or sometimes a man) who was skilled in the prescribing of herbal medicine.
 Knowledge would be handed down from one generation to the next in what herbs cured what illness and they would also act as midwives to their community.
 Healing was often associated with magic and by the latter part of the Middle Ages in what was a dark time in women’s history, local wise women and healers were being associated with the devil and many were put to death for witchcraft.

 A Medieval History of Surgery

-The history of surgery in the middle ages is a surprisingly progressive one, thanks largely to experience gained by the butcher-surgeons on the battle field and due to natural and herbal medicines such as mandrake root, hemlock and opium, which were used as anaesthetics and wine which was used as an antiseptic.
+The history of surgery in the Middle Ages is a surprisingly progressive one, thanks largely to the experience gained by the butcher surgeons on the battlefield.
+Herbal medicines such as mandrake root, hemlock and opium were used as anaesthetics and wine was used as an antiseptic.
 In the thirteenth century, the Italian surgeon Theodoric of Lucca wrote, “Every day we see new instruments and new methods [of removing arrows from wounded soldiers] being invented by clever and ingenious surgeons.”

 One man in particular stands out in the field of surgery in the medieval period, William of Saliceto, who lived in the thirteenth century and helped set up a school dedicated to surgery.
 He was one of the first to realise that pus on a wound was a bad thing, he recommended using a knife to perform surgery instead of the cautery and he was years ahead in his techniques, even managing to stitch together severed nerves.

 A skilled medieval surgeon is known to have been able to perform operations on many external problems such as facial ulcers, removal of teeth and eye cataracts and also some internal ones such as the removal of bladder stones.
-However despite advancements, the history of surgery is still barbaric compared with modern standards and they lost a lot of patients due to infection as they did not realise that an unclean environment would cause problems.
+However, despite advancements, the history of surgery is still barbaric compared with modern standards and they lost a lot of patients due to infection as they did not realise that an unclean environment would cause problems.

-Though they had a certain level of skill, butcher-surgeons were still bound by Christian belief.
+Though they had a certain level of skill, butcher surgeons were still bound by Christian belief.
 One common technique that was used by them to cure epilepsy was known as trephining, which involved removing a piece of the skull in order to allow a demon to escape through the hole it created.
-Muslim doctor Usama ibn Munqidh wrote in around 1175;
+Muslim doctor Usama ibn Munqidh wrote in around 1175:

 They brought to me a knight with a sore on his leg and a feeble-minded woman.
 To the knight, I applied a small poultice and to the woman, I put on a diet to turn her humour wet.
-Then a French doctor came and said, "This man knows nothing about treating them."
-He then said, "Bring me a sharp axe."
+Then a French doctor came and said, ‘this man knows nothing about treating them.’
+He then said, ‘Bring me a sharp axe.’
 Then the doctor laid the leg of the knight on a block of wood and told a man to cut off the leg with the axe, upon which the marrow flowed out and the patient died on the spot.

-He then examined the woman and said, "There is a devil in her head."
-He therefore took a razor, made a deep cross-shaped cut on her head, peeled away the skin until the bone of the skull was exposed, and rubbed it with salt.
-The woman also died instantly".
+He then examined the woman and said, ‘There is a devil in her head.’
+He therefore took a razor, made a deep cross-shaped cut on her head, peeled away the skin until the bone of the skull was exposed and rubbed it with salt.
+The woman also died instantly.

 A History of Western Medicine and Surgery.
 [Internet].
 2012.
 LSU Health Sciences Centre Medical Library.
-Available from: http://lib-sh.lsuhsc.edu/fammed/grounds/history.html [Accessed 24 Jan 2012].
+Available from: http://lib-sh.lsuhsc.edu/fammed/grounds/history.html [Accessed 24 Jan, 2012].

 Early Medicine and Physiology.
 [Internet].
 2002.
 Shippensburg University.
-Available from: http://webspace.ship.edu/cgboer/neurophysio.html [Accessed 24 Jan 2012].
+Available from: http://webspace.ship.edu/cgboer/neurophysio.html [Accessed 24 Jan, 2012].

 Greek Medicine – Galen.
 [Internet].
 2009.
 US National Library of Medicine.
-Available from: http://www.nlm.nih.gov/hmd/greek/greek_galen.html [Accessed 24 Jan 2012].
+Available from: http://www.nlm.nih.gov/hmd/greek/greek_galen.html [Accessed 24 Jan, 2012].

 Medieval and Renaissance Medicine.
 [Internet].
 2012.
 BBC.
 Available from: http://www.bbc.co.uk/schools/gcsebitesize/history/shp/middleages/ [Accessed 23 Jan, 2012].

-What kind of Medicines did People use in the Middle Ages?
+What Kind of Medicines did People use in the Middle Ages?
 [Internet].
 2012.
 University of Aberdeen.
-Available from: http://www.abdn.ac.uk/english/lion/medicine.shtml [Accessed 23 Jan 2012]
+Available from: http://www.abdn.ac.uk/english/lion/medicine.shtml [Accessed 23 Jan, 2012]